 It may come as a surprise (or not) that since we published this article about DS Matthew Abbs, he appears to have taken it upon himself to stalk Angela (the victim in the article).

-After Angela got in touch with us telling us that she was maliciously arrested, (because she reported Matthew Abbs for breaching Govid-19 guidelines), Angela has now had to report Matthew Abbs to the police after he was seen ‘loitering‘ outside her rural home.
+After Angela got in touch with us telling us that she was maliciously arrested, (because she reported Matthew Abbs for breaching Covid-19 guidelines), Angela has now had to report Matthew Abbs to the police for the offence of stalking after he was seen ‘loitering‘ outside her rural home.

-Angela said she feels like she is being ‘stalked‘ by Matt Abbs, who is a serving Norwich police officer, and married to Chief Inspect Amie Abbs also of Norwich police.
+Angela said she believes she is being ‘stalked‘ by Matt Abbs, who is a serving Norwich police officer, and married to Chief Inspector Amie Abbs also of Norwich police.

 Angela and her daughter spotted Matthew Abbs in his white Volkswagen vehicle, stopped outside Angela’s home.
 He was parked alongside her private drive way by a window.